MarcoFele98/spatial_decision_making/README.md

 ## Background

 Collective decision-making occurs at various biological scales: both groups of individuals and collections of neurons integrate information to make decisions.
-In addition, the geometry of a decision-making problem could be key to understand the mechanisms underlying movement decisions.
+In addition, the geometry of a decision-making problem could be key to understand how movement decisions are made.
 This very cool paper uses both theory and experiments to investigate how geometry could influence decision-making at mulitple biological scales, both collections of individuals and collections of neurons.
 They find that when the angular difference between attracting options is below a critical threshold, collectives average the possible directions, but once the angular difference exceeds the critical threshold, the collective breaks symmetry and makes a "consensus" decision towards one of the options.
 The incresed sensitivity near cricitcality might also provide decision-making advantages, which despite often suggested has never been definetly proved.
 This cool paper goes very well in that direction!
 I have replicated the neural decision-making model, which implements a Hopfiel network, a simple type of fully connnected binary network which have been extensively used in pyshics, molecular biology, and neurosciences.

 ## Code